m7a/bo-ial/README.md

 	xmlstarlet tr --xinclude remove_containers.xsl index.xhtml > index_with_includes_resolved.xhtml

- 4. Open page `index_with_includes_resolved.xhtml` in a Webbrowser to show the example IAL page.
+ 4. Open page `index_with_includes_resolved.xhtml` in a web browser to show the example IAL page.

 ![Result of performing the steps as described -- a minimal working IAL 1.6 instance](ial_att/scr_example.png)

 As you can see in the screenshots, the icons are not automatically provided by the scripts.
-If you want them to display correctly, you need to download them from external sources.
+If you want them to display correctly, you need to download them from external sources like e. g.
+Wikipedia or the sources' homepages.

 The XHTML Template for IAL 1.6
 ==============================

 The XHTML page template can be found in file `index.xhtml` in the repository.
-It consists of a page structure, stylesheet and script and contains XInclude links to files `primary.xml`, `boxes.xml` and `scripts.xml`.
+It consists of a page structure, stylesheet and script.
+The template contains XInclude links to files `primary.xml`, `boxes.xml` and `scripts.xml`.

 The idea behind these separate files is to separate presentation and contents, The `index.xhtml` template can be left unmodified for a consistent presentation and all the contents can be supplied through the three external XML files.
-Web browsers do not normally resolve the XInclude directives.
-Hence in order to make use of the template, the XInclude links need to be resolved.
-To do this, an XML tool like e.g. `xmlstarlet` can be used e.g. as shown under _Instantiate the template_ above.
+Web browsers and servers do not normally resolve the XInclude directives.
+Hence in order to make use of the template, the XInclude links need to be resolved explicitly.
+To do this, a dedicated XML tool like e.g. `xmlstarlet` can be used
+e. g. as shown under _Instantiate the template_ above.

 Users are of course free to modify the template directly and need not make use of the XInclude structure proposed here.
 It is possible to directly include